-If are rule is already created, you can edit its configuration settings by selecting it, and clicking Configure as shown in the Create Application Policy screen.
+If a rule is already created, you can edit its configuration settings by selecting the rule and clicking Configure on the Create Application Policy page.

-- 8. In Logging, select the appropriate check-box for the AP to log events: - Allow the AP to log every application event and end the events to SmartZone - Allow the AP to log every application event and end the events to external syslog - 9.
-Click OK to save the application policy.
+- 10. Under Logging, select the appropriate option for the APs to log events: - Allow the AP to log every application event and end the events to SmartZone - Allow the AP to log every application event and end the events to external syslog - 11.
+Click OK to save the application control policy.

-You have created an application policy.
+You have created an application control policy.

-Next, you can continue to apply the application control policy to user traffic.
+You can continue to apply the application control policy to user traffic, as described in Implementing an Application Control Policy on page 274.